Floteur/capet_wifi/README.md

    - Posts the account information to the WiFi network's API endpoint.
    - Sends a login request to the WiFi network's login page.

-5. The `check_connection()` function checks if the current connection is to the WiFi network by sending a request to `http://8.8.8.8` and checking if the URL contains "wifirst".
+5. The `check_connection()` function checks if the current connection is to the WiFi network by sending a ping to `1.1.1.1`.

 6. The script enters a loop where it continuously checks the connection status using `check_connection()`.
 If the connection is lost, it calls `reconnect()` to reconnect to the WiFi network.